linuxcorrupter/Galacticraft/README.md

 # Galacticraft 5
 The classic Minecraft space mod, rewritten from the ground up for modern versions of the game.
+Sorry GC devs I forked it!
+I messed with the cape api so Don't pull request

 ## Addon Development
 For information regarding addon development please see the [GalacticraftAPI](https://github.com/TeamGalacticraft/GalacticraftAPI) repository.